Transmembrane protein 251: Transcription Factors

 Various transcription factors are predicted to bind within the conserved parts of the promoter (upstream regulatory) region, on both the plus and minus strands.
 The transcription factors with the highest matrix scores include NKX homeodomain factors, GATA-binding factors, two-handed zinc finger, E2F transcription factor, and T-box transcription factors.
 No vertebrate TATA binding protein factors, RNA polymerase transcription factor II B, CCAAT binding factors, or CCAAT enhancer binding proteins were found.

 Protein

 The TMEM251 protein is 169 amino acids in length.
-The molecular weight of this protein is 18,747 Daltons, with an isoelectric point of 8.38.
+The molecular weight of this protein is 18,747 daltons, with an isoelectric point of 8.38.
 It is known to be a type IV multi-pass membrane because it spans the membrane twice in alpha-helical configuration, with its N-terminal domains targeted to the lumen.
 The TMEM251 protein contains a domain of unknown function, part of the domain family DUF4583, spanning from amino acids 35-160.
 TMEM251 has two isoforms, TMEM251.1 and TMEM251.2.

-Protein Composition
+Composition

 Leucine is the most abundant amino acid by volume (15.37%).
 TMEM251 has very low abundance of Cysteine, Asparagine, and Aspartic acid.
 It has one negative charge cluster from amino acid 67–82.
 No repeats are identified.
 The same patterns are observed in TMEM251's primate orthologs.